The purpose of DSCs is to sell decentralised energy services

 EDF is involved as a "start-up aid"

 , providing the capital and skills required for the creation and operation of these companies.
-When the viability of a DSC is guaranteed, EDF transfers its entire stake to its local partner, who will be responsible for the long-term running of the company.6 rural DSCs have been set up with EDF's support in 5 countries (South Africa, Botswana, Mali, Morocco, Senegal), bringing electricity to more than 450,000 people by the beginning of 2013.
+When the viability of a DSC is guaranteed, EDF transfers its entire stake to its local partner, who will be responsible for the long-term running of the company.6 rural DSCs have been set up with EDF's support in 5 countries (South Africa, Botswana, Mali, Morocco, Senegal), bringing electricity to nearly 500,000 people by June 2014.
 It is EDF's aim to supply power to a further 1 million people in the next 5 years, primarily through the development of new programmes in Africa and Asia.

 At the end of 2012, more than 450,000 people have access to energy as a result of programmes launched by EDF.